-- In the printed version of this book, the index items advise you in which books to look and direct you to the pages where the topic is discussed.
-The printed version of the Master Index was not revised for this release, although the online version was revised. - In the online version of this book, clicking on an index item in many cases will take you to the appropriate book at the point where the topic is discussed.
+- In the printed version of this book, the index items advise you in which books to look and direct you to the pages where the topic is discussed. - In the online version, clicking on an index item in many cases will take you to the appropriate book at the point where the topic is discussed.
 For the Common Desktop Environment books and various other books, clicking on the index item will take you only to the beginning of the appropriate book, where you can use the table of contents or the book's index to find out where the topic is discussed.